Maintaining the HUBZone Certification

-There is no limit to the length of time you are qualified as a HUBZone small business concern.
-You may remain certified as long as you continue to follow the HUBZone regulations, notify SBA of any changes, and you properly recertify the business.
+There is no limit to the length of time a firm is qualified as a HUBZone small business concern.
+The firm may remain certified as long as it continues to maintain compliance, follows the HUBZone regulations, notifies SBA of any material changes, and properly recertifies.

-You can voluntarily decertify your HUBZone application at any time by completing the Voluntary Decertification form in the HUBZone Application section and mailing it to:
+An authorized officer of the firm may voluntarily decertify it at any time by completing the Voluntary Decertification form and mailing it to:

 U.S. Small Business Administration